 Kyosuke was near the counter, the only piece of furniture that remained undamaged.
 His robes were soaked in blood, his feet and sandals covered by it.
 The young warrior was cleaning his katanas with a white piece of cloth, proper for that effect.
 “Kyosuke… How?… Just what… Forget about it.
 Are you hurt?”
 Netero approached the young man, studying him to see if he was injured.
 “I’m fine Netero-san.
 But my meal was lost in the process.
 Do you mind preparing another one?”
 Incredulous to what Kyosuke’s concerns were, Netero only snapped out of his awe when he thought that his savior should be properly rewarded.
 “Of course Kyosuke, I’ll have it ready soon.”

 Netero hurried back into the kitchen.
 “You!”
 He pointed to the most athletic women in there.
 “Go to the port!
 Tell the men that the pirates are dead!
-And we need help in cleaning the massacre.”
-The women there gasped with hope and some cried even further, but now with tears of joy running down their faces.
+And we need help in cleaning this… This bloodshed.”
+The women there gasped with hope and some even cried more, but now with tears of joy running down their faces.
 The appointed woman began to run and was briefly stopped by Netero.
-“Go strait towards the exit.
+“Go straight towards the exit.
 Don’t look around.”
 Netero’s serious face could only mean that the scenario was gruesome and the woman nodded in agreement before leaving the kitchen.
 “Now, the rest of you, clean up your tears and get back to work, we need to prepare food for Kyosuke and for the men who have been working since dawn!”
 All of the women answered and they were back on their feet, ready to work, now much happier than before.

 A woman passed by Kyosuke, a woman that he had never seen before.
 She passed by him so fast, that he deducted right away that she would be bothered by the present scene in the inn.
 He continued to clean his katanas, slowly and efficiently.
 “Here’s to hope that I don’t have to use you in the near future.”
 And while Kyosuke attended to his katanas, so too did the blood flow out of the inn and down the mountainside where the fishing village was located.
 Soon the men of the village would return to clean the remains of the pirates slaughtered by the samurai and together they would feast with their savior until the next day.